ABHIRAM1234/DS_Salary_Project/README.md

 *	**Random Forest** : MAE = 14.82
 *	**Multiple Linear Regression**: MAE = 20.763
 *	**Lasso Regression**: MAE = 19.251
+*	**Test Ensemble**: Ensemble methods are techniques that create multiple models and then combine them to produce improved results.
+MAE = 18.811

 ## Productionization
-In this step, I built a flask API endpoint that was hosted on a local webserver by following along with the TDS tutorial in the reference section above.
+I built a flask API endpoint that was hosted on a local web server by following along with the tutorial in the reference section above.
 The API endpoint takes in a request with a list of values from a job listing and returns an estimated salary.